jkeefe/newmark-online-investigations/README.md

 | 70-72 | C- |
 | < 70 | F |

-## Absences

-Note that being absent really hurts your grade, and right away.
-But that's intentional — this is a team class, and your participation is key for you and your classmates.

-If you are absent for some reason, be sure to seek out and do the assignment for the week.
-You don't want to lose those points as well.

 ## Plagiarism

 Plagiarism is the use of another’s ideas or words, video or recordings, or ideas without properly and clearly acknowledging the source of the information.

 This is a journalism class; facts and honesty are our greatest asset.
 Presenting the work of others as your own is wrong and won't be tolerated.
 Doing so may result in a significant reduction of accumulated points and possible failure of the class.

 When using code or ideas from other sources -- even free, open-sourced code -- be sure to abide by any applicable licenses and include references and links back to the code and licenses.
 The lack of a license does not mean it's free to use.
-If you have questions about this, have a conversation about it with the instructor.
+If you have questions about this, have a conversation with the instructor.

 If you are inspired by others, note it.
 It's just right.